UMD-CS-STICs/CMSC388J-f20/p1/README.md

 ## Testing

-Navigate into the `p1/` directory and run the command `pytest` or the appropriate command for your system.
+Navigate into the `p1/` directory and run the command `pytest`.
 You should see your test results in the terminal.

 ## Submission & Grading

 Compress a `p1` directory into a .zip file containing `practice.py` and `test_practice.py` and submit it on ELMS after testing thoroughly; all of your work should be in this module.
-The ELMS page is not set up yet as of posting this project; it will be setup within a few days.

 There are 16 public tests, and each will be worth 10 points.
+If your submission doesn't have the `practice.py` and `test_practice.py` files and/or has anything other than the `README.md`, 20 points will be deducted from your score.
-No not include your virtual environment in your submission.
+Do not include your virtual environment in your submission.
 Doing so will result in a deduction of 20 points.